allanmbrunes/AWS_ElasticBeanstalk_Website_Slack/README.md

 ## Use Cases

 - Migration of static Websites or Application from on-premisses to AWS Cloud environment.
-- Cloud project was focused on in a situation where the application has required a high demand of CPU and RDS.
+- Cloud project focused on in a situation where the application has required a high demand of CPU and RDS.

 ## Commands